 Donation Request Information

 We receive hundreds of donation requests every year and we are unable to fulfill every request, even if your organization meets all of our criteria.
-We have allocated our donations for 2015.
 Before submitting a request, review the Donation FAQs.

 Special Discount Program

 Gardener's Supply offers a special discount program of up to 25 percent for eligible nonprofits.
 Call (888) 511-2132 to find out if your organization qualifies.

 AT Gardener's Supply, we believe that gardening can bring about positive change in people's lives, in our communities and in the environment.
 We donate 8% of our company profits to programs and organizations that are using gardening to improve the world.
 It's a commitment we made on our first day of business back in 1983.